How to Repair Damaged Hair

-When we talk about how to repair damaged hair, what do we really mean?
-Well, this brings us right back to the cortex and the cuticle.
-The aim is to rehydrate the cortex and smooth the cuticle so that it sits flat.
+Our aim, when repairing damaged hair is to rehydrate the cortex and smooth the cuticle so that it sits flat.
 With the cortex and cuticle hydrated, the hair will feel more silky, less brittle and it will regain its shine.

 Once you’ve got your routine of regular conditioning, what’s next?

 - Be gentle when brushing.
 Start at the ends and work up.
-As you brush or comb the ends, gently hold the mid-lengths to avoid pulling at the roots.
+As you brush or comb, gently hold the mid-lengths of the hair to avoid pulling at the roots.

 - Wash hair in warm water.
 Avoid hot temperatures.
 They exacerbate dryness and damage.

-- Use a wide tooth comb when hair is wet.
-Start from the ends and work your way up, being careful not to put tension on the roots.
+- Use a wide-tooth comb when hair is wet.
+Start from the ends and work your way up, taking care not to put tension on the roots.

 - Turn the heat down.
 Hairdryers, straighteners and curling irons are high up on the list of culprits.
-Choose cooler settings for less damage.
+Choose the cool setting to reduce damage.

 - Reduce drying time.
-Most of us over-dry our hair.
+Most of us dry our hair for too long.
 Reduce drying time by just 1 minute to limit the damage.